How to Make Your Way Into (Practically) Any Group

 People complain about perceived cliques all the time.
-From mom's groups to neighbors in apartment buildings, work teams, or kids' swim teams, a frequent refrain is, "That group is so clique-y" or, "I felt so left out."
+From mom's groups and neighbors to work teams and kids' swim teams, a frequent refrain is, "That group is so cliquey" or, "I felt so left out."

 Further exploration, however, reveals a basic misunderstanding of the social structure of a situation.

 If you are a new person seeking to join an already-established community, whether it be a neighborhood, school, workplace, volunteer group, yoga class, book club, or sports team, it is only natural to feel left out at first.
 If you enter a situation where others already know each other, remember just that: The others already know each other.

 This can make it difficult, but it does not mean the members are bad people.
 They will likely seek out and talk to each other, have inside jokes, be interested in each other, and sit next to each other.
 They have pre-existing relationships, but that does not necessarily mean that they are a clique or that they do not want to meet you.